polyym/pgp-converter/README.md

 ## Security

 Security is paramount for PGP Converter.
-We use the Web Cryptography API for all cryptographic functions, and no data ever leaves your browser — all encryption and decryption is done client-side.
+No data ever leaves your browser — all encryption and decryption is done client-side.

 ## Building and Running Locally